MikeORed/random-tables-mcp/README.md

 - **Weighted Entries**: Table entries can have weights for probability-based tables
 - **MCP Tools**: Tools for creating, rolling on, updating, and listing tables
 - **MCP Resources**: Resources for accessing tables and their metadata
+- **Client Compatibility**: Configurable to use either MCP Resources or Tools for table access, ensuring compatibility with LLM clients that may not fully support resources

 ## Documentation